mutluexe/hashgenerator/README.md

 If you want your output in a file

-`python sha256generator.py "YourPassword List" > "output.txt"`
+`python sha256generator.py "Your Password List" > "output.txt"`